 Emma offers appointments on Saturday and Sunday mornings.

-The heart of Sophie’s counselling approach lies in the desire to create a judgement-free space where clients feel understood, empowered, and accepted.
+The heart of Sophie’s counselling approach lies in the desire to create a judgement-free space where her clients feel understood, empowered, and accepted.
 Drawing on the principles of person centred, unconditional positive regard, she builds relationships to safely explore and reflect on challenges to develop practical, meaningful ways to foster well-being and self compassion.
 She is a passionate advocate for the visibility, inclusion, equality and access for all neurotypes and genders.

 Please note: Medicare rebates are not possible with Counsellors.
 Instead, clients may be eligible to use their private health or NDIS funding.